How to Ride a Skateboard: Your Complete Guide

 This will make it so that when you land from jumping, you will no longer be facing the same direction.
 If this is your desired effect, just make sure to turn in the opposite direction when you jump so that it does not look confusing or uncomfortable.

 4. How to Cruise on a Skateboard

 Cruising on the skateboard is one of the most relaxing and enjoyable things to do.
-It is not hard to understand how to ride a skateboard, and the first thing you should be able to do is a cruise.
+It is not hard to understand how to ride a skateboard for beginners, and the first thing you should be able to do is a cruise.